bmatsuo/lark/README.md

-After getting comfortable with the basics, users should consult the command reference documentation on [godoc.org](https://godoc.org/github.com/bmatsuo/lark/cmd/lark) to familiarize themselves more deeply with lark command the lark Lua library.
+After getting comfortable with the basics, users should consult the command reference documentation on [godoc.org](https://godoc.org/github.com/bmatsuo/lark/cmd/lark) to familiarize themselves more deeply with lark command and the included Lua library.

 To fully leverage Lua in Lark tasks it is recommended users unfamiliar with the language read relevant sections of the free book [Programming in